PHME-Datachallenge/Data-Challenge-2022/README.md

 To have an account or request help, please email [datachallenge@phmeurope.org](mailto:datachallenge@phmeurope.org).

 **Important:**
-When you receive an account, in your home directory in [jupyter.polito.it](https://jupyter.polito.it) we will provide you the data and the example notebook that you have to complete.
+When you receive an account, in your home directory in [jupyter.polito.it](https://jupyter.polito.it) we provide you the data and the example notebook that you have to complete as well as the data.
 Follow the instructions in the Notebook to provide your solution in the correct format.

 The Leader Board will be available soon.